graphql-aspnet/graphql-aspnet.github.io/docs/types/objects.md

   });
 ```

-GraphQL will follow a cascading model of inclusion rules.
-Indicating a rule on the `[GraphType]` attribute will override any settings declared by the schema.
+Your schema will follow a cascading model of inclusion rules in order of increasing priority from `schema -> class -> field` level declarations.
 This can be useful in multi-schema setups where a class may be shared but you don't want the exposed fields to be different or if there is a secure field that you want to guarantee is not exposed regardless of the schema.

 ## Excluding A Class